-Last year, during our stay, we saw three plays including, 'Titus Andronicus' and 'Salome'.
+During our last stay, we saw a powerful performance of Richard III and a modern adaptation of All's Well That Ends Well.
 We attended some superb lectures at the Shakespeare Birthplace Trust with our old friend Dr Nick Walton, interactive pre and post-performance talks on all the plays as well as an energetic RSC workshop based on 'Othello' and some wonderful talks with actors and directors.
 We also visited the church to pay respect to our hero's grave, shimmied up the Tower, learned how to stab each other and create stage blood in the Wigs and Makeup demonstration, had a fascinating backstage tour and visited all the Shakespeare properties.
 The current Lower 6 are already looking forward to their trip next July!